-It’s everything a coffee cake should be.
-Dense and buttery, just the right amount of sweet, and loaded with that bright rhubarb flavour I’ve been craving.
+It's everything a coffee cake should be.
+Dense and buttery, just the right amount of sweet, and loaded with all of the bright rhubarb flavour I've been craving.

 This is the easy spring dessert you've been looking for, whether it's as the centerpiece to an afternoon tea break, a potluck at the office, or the sweet finale for a springtime supper.

 Coffee cake, as you might guess from its name, is a cake that's specifically designed to be eaten with coffee.
 For this reason, it's dense and sweet and rich.

 Here are a few important tips to follow to make sure you get a tender and delicious coffee cake every single time: